Everyone knows the saying: dogs are a (wo)man’s best friend. And what do we do with our best friends? We eat.

 The foods we feed our dogs can either make them healthier or cause them harm.

-best friend to keep you both happy and healthy.
+Here are some foods you can share with your best friend to keep you both happy and healthy.

 1. Peanut butter